 Many of the prioritized research questions are wide and future research needs to formulate several specific research questions, followed by studies that should aim to answer each of the prioritized questions.
 However, before starting such research projects, search for any existing evidence should be performed, if not within the field of pelvic girdle pain, then perhaps within a similar area for which the results could be applicable to the area of pregnancy-related pelvic girdle pain.
 It is thus of importance that the researchers first conduct a systematic review of potentially already existing data and determine if new research is needed or whether implementation of evidence should be facilitated.

-- Annelie Gutke, Physiotherapist, Lecturer, Göteborg University
+- Annelie Gutke, Physiotherapist, Lecturer, University of Gothenburg

-- Elin Naurin, Professor, Gothenburg University
+- Elin Naurin, Professor, University of Gothenburg

-- Helena Domeij, Project Director
+- Helena Domeij, Project Manager

-- Karin Rydin, Assistant Project Director
+- Karin Rydin, Assistant Project Manager

 - Irini Åberg, Project Administrator